 Girls who are not in a troop or group pay the $12 membership dues and any fees for the specific pathways/programs they choose to participate in.

-Financial Assistance is available to Girl Scout members who need financial help in order to participate in the Girl Scout program.
-Financial Assistance is available for membership dues, troop/group dues, uniform components and insignia, events, series, travel and camp opportunities.
-Click here for the Financial Assistance Application.
+Council Cares awards are available to Girl Scout members who need financial help in order to participate in the Girl Scout program.
+Council Cares awards are available for membership dues, troop/group dues, uniform components and insignia, events, series, travel and camp opportunities.
+Click here to apply for a Council Cares award.